CalvinWu4/Any-School-Rate-My-Professors-Extension/README.md

 - Changes from the Airtable will be reflected whenever you click on the extension icon.

 ### Todo
-- Search multiple colleges for a single URL
 - Get tooltip working on PeopleSoft sites

 ### Screenshots